Sainsbury's On the go

 Supermarket giant Sainsbury's has made several efforts to get a foot in on the major road network.
-As of 2019, it is currently being introduced to several of EG Group's largest services, under the trial name Sainsbury's On the go.
+In 2019, it was introduced to several of EG Group's largest services, under the name Sainsbury's On the go.

 The new partnership is focused on its food-to-go line, which is in existing stores under the same brand name.
+These stores also feature a Starbucks on the Go machine.
 It is another sign that one of the main focuses of supermarket retailing is now on convenience stores serving people in a rush.

 Previously, following the success of M&S Simply Food, Welcome Break trialled a branch of Sainsbury's' existing convenience brand Sainsbury's Local at Birchanger Green in 2006.
 This was closed and they later worked with the more upmarket Waitrose.

 Sainsbury's Local then had a partnership with Euro Garages, but again this didn't last long and they became Spar.
 The new partnership is with the same company but the offering is more similar to the Spar model.